akramBagha/EchoMemory/README.md

 - Playing the recorded audio along with selected photos in a slider format
 - Compatible with Android 7 and above
 - Responsive design
--Utilizing **LiveData** for dynamically updating the list when adding a new item.
+- Utilizing **LiveData** for dynamically updating the list when adding a new item.

 # Download APK